Coal Tar and Coal-Tar Pitches Profile

 The majority of coal tar is distilled to produce refined products, including creosote, coal-tar pitch, crude naphthalene, and anthracene oils.
 Because of its high availability and heating value, some crude coal tar is used as fuel for blast furnaces in the steel industry.
 Coal tar also has a long history of use in pharmaceutical products to treat skin conditions, including eczema, psoriasis, and dandruff.
 It is also used in denatured alcohol.

 Coal-tar pitches have primarily been used as binders in aluminum smelting electrodes.
-They are also used in roofing materials, surface coatings and pavement sealants, as well as for pitch coke production.[3,38]
+They are also used in roofing materials, surface coatings and pavement sealants, as well as for pitch coke production.[3,26]

 Canadian Production and Trade

 The amount of coal tar and coal-tar pitch produced from coal was not identified.
-Because coal tar is a byproduct, metallurgical use – i.e. coking for the steel industry – was the second largest use.
-Ontario is the main provincial consumer of coal for coke
+Because coal tar is a by-product, metallurgical use – i.e. coking for the steel industry – was the second largest use.
+Approximately 53% of the coal produced in Canada is used for metallurgical purposes.
+Ontario is the main provincial consumer of coal for coke production and contains the only coal tar refinery in Canada.

 |Export:||137,678 t of ‘oils and other products of the distillation of high temperature coal’||2015|